RobertShirak/Front-End-Game/README.md

 Click the answer you think is correct

-At the end of the game you will be told how many you got right and how well you did.
+At the end of the game you will be told how many you got right and how well you did

+Click Try again to start over

 # Languages
 HTML